Generic name: cyclosporine (oral/injection) [ SYE-kloe-SPOR-een ]

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

-Cyclosporine can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Cyclosporine can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Many drugs can affect cyclosporine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 More about cyclosporine